UnquietCode/Cloud-Temple/README.md

 ```

-### To create a series of components from a map:
+### To create a series of components from a regular object:
-You can create a map of components where the ID's for Parameters and Resources are taken from the object keys, which avoids having to specify the ID twice.
+Using the `Componentize` helper, you can create a map of components where the ID's for Parameters and Resources are taken from the object keys, which avoids having to specify the ID twice.
 This is also a nice way to make use of reusable components.
 Where the ID has already been set (which is always true for Outputs), it is left unchanged.

 ```coffee
 # ServerComponents.coffee